-The client, a leading Dutch brewer, engaged UC STRATEGY to define a route-to-market strategy to bring its flagship beer brands to India.
+The client, a leading Dutch brewer, engaged UC to define a route-to-market strategy to bring its flagship beer brands to India.

-To achieve this, UC STRATEGY conducted the following tasks: sizing the addressable market across categories (eg. strong beer, mild beer, premium beer, etc) of beer in India, capturing market share and distribution channels used by leading players, and defining the potential implications of the above on the client’s entry into the Indian market.
+To achieve this, UC conducted the following tasks: sizing the addressable market across categories (eg. strong beer, mild beer, premium beer, etc) of beer in India, capturing market share and distribution channels used by leading players, and defining the potential implications of the above on the client’s entry into the Indian market.

-In order to effectively landscape the distribution market for beer in India and to define the client’s India entry strategy, UC STRATEGY adopted the following approach:
+In order to effectively landscape the distribution market for beer in India and to define the client’s India entry strategy, UC adopted the following approach:

 - Triangulated primary and secondary research findings to ascertain the market size, competitive landscape and expected growth rate of individual product segments within the Indian beer market

 - Identified key demographic, geographic (across states and cities vs. rural) and structural (monopoly vs. structural) trends that would affect the potential distribution model adopted by the client.

 - Built case examples to illustrate learnings from strategies adopted by prevalent brands in the Indian market